OpenGATE/opengate/docs/source/user_guide.md

 sim.start()
 ```

-**Run and time**
+### Run and timing

 The simulation can be split into several runs, each of them with a given time duration.
 Geometry can only be modified between two runs, not within one.
 By default, the simulation has only one run with a duration of 1 second.
 In the following example, we defined 3 runs, the first has a duration of half a second, the 2nd run goes from 0.5 to 1 second.
 The 3rd run starts latter at 1.5 second and lasts 1 second.
 ```python
 sim.run_timing_intervals = [[0, 0.5 * sec],
                             [0.5 * sec, 1.0 * sec],